This page summarizes commonly asked questions about the Graduate Appointee Insurance Program (GAIP).

 - Have an ITIN because you received a taxable scholarship or fellowship in the past year.

 The deadline for 2015 W-2 tax reporting was January 5, 2016.

-Provide a legible copy of your SSN or ITIN to the UW Payroll Office via secure fax or mail.
+Provide a legible copy of your SSN or ITIN to the Integrated Service Center (ISC) via secure fax or mail.
 Include a note indicating it is for a SSN or ITIN number correction.